 Marc Gruber is Solo Horn of the Frankfurt Radio Symphony Orchestra since April 2016.
 He previously held the same position with the Beethovenorchester Bonn from 2014-2016, the youngest ever solo horn in the orchestra.
 He’s toured extensively with orchestras such as the Junge Deutsche Philharmonie and the European Union Youth Orchestra in China, Japan, Korea and all over Europe.

 Gruber is a permanent member of the Monet Quintett, which received a scholarship from the German Music Competition 2016 and was awarded a special prize.
 In 2017, the quintet was a laureate at the Lyon International Chamber Music Competition and has since performed all over Germany and Europe.
-The quintet released its debut recording on the CAvi-music label, featuring works from Dubugnon, Taffanel, Holst and Françaix.
-As a chamber musician, Marc Gruber has performed with renowned ensembles and soloists such as the Schumann Quartett, the Linos Ensemble, the Mannheim String Quartet and hr-Brass at national and international festivals.
+The musicians released their debut recording on the CAvi-music label, featuring works from Dubugnon, Taffanel, Holst and Françaix.
+As a chamber musician, Marc Gruber has also performed with renowned ensembles and soloists such as the Schumann Quartett, the Linos Ensemble, the Mannheim String Quartet and hr-Brass at national and international festivals.

 Marc Gruber was a young student of Professor Joachim Pöltl in Düsseldorf and then continued studies with Professor Paul van Zelm in Cologne.
 Further tutelage came from Hermann Baumann, Erich Penzel, Prof. Christian Lampert and Froydis Ree Wekre.

-Season 2023/2024 | Photo: Philippe Schwarz | Quote: Nürnberger Zeitung, April 20th 2023
+Season 2024/2025 | Photo: Philippe Schwarz | Quote: Nürnberger Zeitung, April 20th 2023

 Amendments or edits need the consent of Künstlersekretariat Astrid Schoerke.